 That's not a regular rule: you invented it just now.
+LEWIS CARROLL, Alice's Adventures in Wonderland, 1865

 The southern United States represents a major dialect area of American English.
-For example, words pronounced with the diphthong [ai] in non-Southern English will usually be pronounced with the monophthong [a:] in the South.
-Local radio and TV announcers at the 1996 Olympics in Atlanta called athletes to the [ha:] "high" jump, and local natives invited visitors to try Georgia's famous pecan [pa:] "pie."
+For example, words pronounced with the diphthong [a1] in non-Southern English will usually be pronounced with the monophthong [a2] in the South.
+Local radio and TV announcers at the 1996 Olympics in Atlanta called athletes to the [ha2] "high" jump, and local natives invited visitors to try Georgia's famous pecan [pa:] "pie."
 The [aɪ]-[a:] correspondence of these two dialects is an example of a regular sound correspondence.
-When [ai] occurs in a word in non-Southern dialects, [a:] occurs in the Southern dialect, and this is true for all such words.
+When [aɪ] occurs in a word in non-Southern dialects, [a:] occurs in the Southern dialect, and this is true for all such words.